LinkedIn Resume Keyword Optimization: 10 Steps

 By default, your LinkedIn URL looks like linkedin.com/in/john-smith-23b4f7.
 Clean it up.
 Go to your profile, click "Edit public profile & URL," and customize it to linkedin.com/in/johnsmith or linkedin.com/in/john-smith.

 Put this clean URL on your resume, in your email signature, and on any other professional profiles.
 It looks more polished and makes your profile easier to find.
+Once recruiter replies start turning into screens, use our interview preparation checklist so the interview stage is as dialed in as your profile.

 LinkedIn vs. Your Resume: How They Work Together